paichato/modulogit/README.md

-#Example of a Guess App
+# Example of a Guess App

 Exemplo de uma app de adivinha.

  Guess the number on the orange box.

+ ### How to Guess
+ 1. Put a number from 0-100;
+ 2. Press the guess numer;
+ 3. See if you guessed right.

 ### Languages and Tools 🛠

 ![JavaScript](https://img.shields.io/badge/-JavaScript-%23F7DF1C?style=flat-square&logo=javascript&logoColor=000000&labelColor=%23F7DF1C&color=%23FFCE5A)